binc4t/selfGPT/README.md

 ## Acknowledgment
 This project is a simple version of [wechatGPT](https://github.com/yxw21/wechatgpt)

-Tanks to this wechat sdk [openwechat](https://github.com/eatmoreapple/openwechat)
+Thanks to this wechat sdk [openwechat](https://github.com/eatmoreapple/openwechat)

 Have fun!